desiquinn/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+* A token is a special id that is given to the user after authentication with a web server.
+It is then used to gain access to all protected routes that a user's token has access too.

 - [ ] What steps can you take in your web apps to keep your data secure?

+* First we can add protected routes to the components we wish to keep secure.
+Second, by using an authentication header with our API calls.

 - [ ] Describe how web servers work.

+* The web server stores the code, it is then connected to the internet so people can see it on the web.
+When a user requests a website or app the software (also called a web server) retrieves the code and serves it to the user that requested it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+* C for Create : POST - adding information to the server, R for Read/Request: GET - creating a request to get information from the server, U for Update: PUT - Updating exsisting information on the server , and D for Delete: DELETE - removing information from the server.

 ## Project Set Up